stackedboxes/romualdo/doc/design.md

     * Add to the hash computation the token lexeme (that is exactly what we have in `frontend.Token.Lexeme`, which may already include some cleaning, especially for Lectures).
+        * NEW COMMENT, 2024-11-29.
+But a lexeme referring to a name (`package.name`) may be ambiguous, because different packages can be imported such that they are referred to by the same name!
+So, I guess that for hashing purposes, all names should be the FQN.
+            * The scanner doesn't know about those, though!
+Looking like an AST-based approach would be better here, too!

-    * Add the a zero byte to the hash computation.
+    * Add a zero byte to the hash computation.
 This a single byte with all bits set to zero, not a string with an ASCII "0" character.

 Note that by taking into account only the tokens, we allow changes to formatting and comments (which do not affect the generated code).